SofthouseVxo/Education/Lectures/React/13-React-Redux.md

 <br/>

 ## Redux
-### a predictable state container for JavaScript apps.
+### Is a predictable state container for JavaScript apps.

 <br/>
 <br/>